carmaa/inception/README.md

 As of version 0.4.0, Inception has been modularized.
 The current modules, and their functionality is described below.

+For detailed options on usage, run:

+    incept [module name] -h

 Note: Mavericks since 10.8.2 on Ivy Bridge (>= 2012 Macs) have enabled VT-D effectively blocking DMA requests and thwarting almost all modules.
 Look for `vtd[0] fault` entries in your log/console.